thanos/couchbase-zig-client/GAP_ANALYSIS.md

 ## Conclusion

 The Zig implementation provides a **solid foundation** with all essential KV operations and basic query support.
 It's **production-ready for applications** that primarily use:
-- Document CRUD operations
+- Document CRUD operations (including APPEND, PREPEND)
 - Counter operations
+- EXISTS checks
 - N1QL queries
 - CAS and durability
+- Replica reads

+**Version 0.1.1 added**: APPEND, PREPEND, EXISTS operations, environment variable configuration, and comprehensive gap analysis.

 For applications requiring subdocuments, analytics, transactions, or advanced features, additional implementation work is needed.
+See "Not Implemented" section and effort estimates above.